AliWisam/Marketplace_research/crypto.com .md

 - **_Minting NFT :_**

   - Once approved as a creator, you can mint collectibles on our platform.
 Begin by clicking on the “Create” button on the navigation bar, and providing all the required details.
-You can create up to 50 collectibles per week and 10 editions for each collectible
+You can create up to 50 collectibles per week and 10 editions for each collectible.

  - Once created, your collectible will be viewable immediately and made available for listing once minted.
 Note that minting time may vary depending on network usage.

  - Once your NFTs have been minted on the blockchain they can't be removed or modified.
 Additionally, collectibles can only be assigned to a collection at the moment of their upload.
 NFTs can't be added to a collection after being minted.
   -

 <br>